swch/strivve-docs-nextjs/src/pages/ops-admin/introduction/index.md

 title: Operations and Administration
 ---

-These resources provide information regarding the integration, implemenation, and operation for the CardUpdatr and CardSavr products.
+These resources provide information regarding the integration, implementation, and operation for the CardUpdatr and CardSavr products.

-The fastest way to get your integration up and running is to use our [Strivve SDK's](/api-sdk/introduction) or, if your environment has signing disabled, you can use the [Postman Samples](/api-sdk/using-postman) to place your first card at a merchant site.
+The fastest way to get your integration up and running is to use our [Strivve SDKs](/api-sdk/introduction) or, if your environment has signing disabled, you can use the [Postman Samples](/api-sdk/using-postman) to place your first card at a merchant site.